skippyr/river-dreams/README.md

 # River Dreams

-A easy to use and fast ZSH theme for programmers and hackers.
+An easy to use and fast ZSH theme for programmers and hackers.

 > River Dreams with pretty symbols from Noto Sans and Nerd Fonts.
 ![](images/image_0.png)